 The great impetus for the trade was Alexandre Pinto Ribeiro, who in 1902 installed his first workshop in the place of Mó, a dream that he had cherished since he had returned from Africa in 1888.

-During the visit to an exhibition fair in Madrid, Alexandre Pinto Ribeiro, verified a different folding technique than the one used, and on the cuffs of his shirt he designed the patterns.
-In Portugal, he orders these molds to be made of cast iron and with this new technological innovation, this man revolutionized the whole process of making canes and umbrella handles.
+During a visit to an exhibition fair in Madrid, Alexandre Pinto Ribeiro, checked a folding technique different from the one used, and on the cuffs of his shirt he designed the patterns.
+In Portugal, he had these molds made in cast iron and with this new technological innovation, this man revolutionized the entire production process of walking sticks and umbrella handles.

 The change from a cutting to a folding technique not only allowed for a more economic use of wood and made it less fragile, but also brought significant changes to the way of life of large part of the population, as the number of workshops increased as did the orders from the umbrella factories in the country, namely Porto, S. João da Madeira and Braga.